OpenNetLab/challenge-HOWTO/README.md

 * We keep this submission for the offline evaluation.
 * Please use the first author's email address to login this system.
 * A new submission replaces the older one.
-* We limit the submissions for each participant to 3 times each day.
+* We limit the number of submissions for each participant to 3 times per day.

 ### Offline evaluation